loxy1235/loxy1235/README.md

 Here's a breakdown of tools and libraries to implement CBAC on a simple login website using PHP and phpMyAdmin:

 1. Website Creation Tools:
-Frontend: You can choose from various options for creating the website's user interface (UI).
-Some popular choices include:
+Some popular choices include
-HTML, CSS, and JavaScript: These fundamental web development languages offer full control over the website's look and feel.
+HTML, CSS, and JavaScript

+These fundamental web development languages offer full control over the website's look and feel.
 However, they require more coding knowledge.

+Web Frameworks:
-Web Frameworks: Frameworks like Bootstrap or Foundation can provide pre-built UI components and simplify website development.
+Frameworks like Bootstrap or Foundation can provide pre-built UI components and simplify website development.

-Content Management Systems (CMS): Platforms like WordPress offer a user-friendly interface for creating websites without extensive coding.
+Content Management Systems (CMS):
+Platforms like WordPress offer a user-friendly interface for creating websites without extensive coding.
 However, customizing CBAC features might require additional plugins or coding knowledge.

-2. Backend (Server-Side):
+3. Backend (Server-Side)
 PHP: This scripting language will handle user login, data processing, and communication with the database.

+4.
-3. Database:
+ Database:
 MySQL Database with phpMyAdmin: This is a great option for managing user data and access control settings.

+6.
-4. CBAC Implementation:
+CBAC Implementation:
 Implementing Location-Based Access Control (LBAC) with IP Geolocation (PHP) 1.
 Choose an IP Geolocation Service: